alters-mit/sticky_mitten_avatar/Documentation/sma_controller.md

 **`def add_overhead_camera(self, position: Dict[str, float], target_object: Union[str, int] = None, cam_id: str = "c", images: str = "all") -> None`**

 Add an overhead third-person camera to the scene.
+This is meant only for demo or debugging purposes, _not_ for gathering multiple image passes.

 | Parameter | Description |
 | --- | --- |